MissVeronica/um-black-listing-email-domains/README.md

 2. Subdomain blocking: *.somedomain.com

 Subdomain blocking will allow registration for @somedomain.com but block @subdomain.somedomain.com
+## Error messages
+1. We do not accept registrations from this top level email domain.
+2. We do not accept registrations from this email subdomain.

 ## Installation
 Install by downloading the ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.